Wound Prevention and Documentation

 CEU Info: This half-day training is eligible for up to 3 CEUs

-Registration Fee Info: Member of LAIN, IHPCO, INALA and HOPE pay $70.
+Registration Fee Info: Member of LAIN, IHPCO, and INALA pay $70.
 Non-members pay $95.
 (SNF Samaritan Alliance members pay $35.
 AL Samaritan Alliance members pay $53.)

 Minimum Enrollment Requirement: A minimum enrollment of 6 is required to hold this course.
 Determination that minimum enrollment is met will be made on 2/7/2020.